Music: Building A Treehouse

 Favourite animal is the horse.
 Favourite fruit is the chempedak.
 Aquarius.

-Site co-ordinator (grounds and camping field)
+Site co-ordinator (grounds and camping field, including responsibility for safe camp fires)

 Photographer/videographer